Make-School-Labs/SPD-2.1-Session-Going-Live/README.md

 ## 🚢 [**35m**] Demo: Going Live...
 Live

+> Software and cathedrals are much the same - first we build them, then we pray.

 **STUDENTS**: The below step by step guide is for your future reference only. **Close your laptops, dive in, and help me deploy IRL**!

 ### Launch Reference Guide (Step by Step)